lsst-dm/dmtn-303/index.rst

 This technote is explicitly not about so-called "user batch" services, for which the architecture is still too uncertain to design against.
 It does reference user batch in a few places where commonalities are clear.

+:cite:`DMTN-283` and :cite:`DMTN-297` both discuss a number of options for writeable science user data repositories, but do not select between them; this technote combines a few of those those options into a complete proposal with a viable development sequence, at least for the early science period.

 Minimum Viable Satellite Butlers
 ================================